zeydustaoglu/Week-19-React1/README.md

 In the following lessons you will see more:

-- props, states, hooks, ES6 (map/filter/reduce, spread operator, destructing)
+- props, states, hooks, ES6 (map/filter/reduce, arrow functions, spread operator, destructing)